-7. Transportation Demand Management Program If the project would accommodate over 50 tenant-occ include a transportation demand management progra existing tenants and future tenants that includes: upants (employees), would it am that would be applicable to At least one of the following components: Parking cash out program Parking management plan that includes chargin single-occupancy vehicle parking and providing spaces for registered carpools or vanpools Unbundled parking whereby parking spaces wo from the rental or purchase fees for the develop development And at least three of the following components: Commitment to maintaining an employer network program and promoting its RideMatcher service On-site carsharing vehicle(s) or bikesharing Flexible or alternative work hours Telework program Transit, carpool, and vanpool subsidies • Pre-tax deduction for transit or vanpool fares ar d bicycle commute costs П П Access to services that reduce the need to drive, stores, banks, post offices, restaurants, gyms, or 1,320 feet (1/4 mile) of the structure/use?
-Check "N/A" only if the project is a residential project o over 50 tenant-occupants (employees). r if it would not accommodate
+Transportation Demand Management Program If the project would accommodate over 50 tenant-occupants (employees), would it include a transportation demand management program that would be applicable to existing tenants and future tenants that includes: At least one of the following components: Parking cash out program Parking management plan that includes charging employees market-rate for single-occupancy vehicle parking and providing reserved, discounted, or free spaces for registered carpools or vanpools Unbundled parking whereby parking spaces would be leased or sold separately from the rental or purchase fees for the development for the life of the development And at least three of the following components: Commitment to maintaining an employer network in the SANDAG iCommute program and promoting its RideMatcher service to tenants/employees On-site carsharing vehicle(s) or bikesharing Flexible or alternative work hours Telework program Transit, carpool, and vanpool subsidies Pre-tax deduction for transit or vanpool fares and bicycle commute costs Access to services that reduce the need to drive, such as cafes, commercial stores, banks, post offices, restaurants, gyms, or childcare, either onsite or within 1,320 feet (1/4 mile) of the structure/use?
+Check "N/A" only if the project is a residential project or if it would not accommodate over 50 tenant-occupants (employees).